Moses Ali: Career

-When Amin's regime collapsed during the Uganda–Tanzania War of 1978–1979, Ali fled into exile in southern Sudan, finding refuge in Nimule.
-In the 1980s, he led the Uganda National Rescue Front in an armed rebellion against the government of reinstated President Milton Obote, and became a warlord ruling a fief in southern Sudan.
+When Amin's regime collapsed during the Uganda–Tanzania War of 1978–1979, Ali fled into exile in southern Sudan (present day South Sudan), finding refuge in Nimule.
+In the 1980s, he led the Uganda National Rescue Front in an armed rebellion against the government of reinstated President Obote, and became a warlord ruling a fief in southern Sudan.
 Among the insurgents of the early Ugandan Bush War, he waged the "most effective guerrilla campaign".
-Using his influence and military powers to his advantage, Ali eventually negotiated a favorable deal with Yoweri Museveni who took power as President at the Bush War's end in 1986.
+Using his influence and military powers to his advantage, Ali eventually negotiated a favourable deal with Yoweri Museveni who took power as President at the Bush War's end in 1986.
 His forces were integrated into Uganda's new national army, the National Resistance Army which later became the Uganda People's Defence Force, and he was appointed a Major General.
 As a result of his powerful position in Uganda's new government and military, Ali became highly influential and quite wealthy.
+He was appointed the third deputy prime minister and tourism, wildlife, and antiquities minister on 17 July 1995.
+In 1996, he was the representative for East Moyo-Adjumani District and appointed the ministry's 2nd deputy prime minister and minister of trade and industry.
+In 2000, he was the minister of internal affairs.

+Ali after being elected in 2021.

 Ali even rose to First Deputy Prime Minister in Museveni's government.
-He has served in the Ugandan Parliament from 2001.
+He served in the Ugandan Parliament from 2001 until his death in 2026.
 He was further promoted to Lieutenant General on 13 March 2003, but lost both his parliamentary seat and his ministerial appointment in 2006.
-In 2011, at age 72, he regained his position in parliament and was assigned new cabinet responsibilities.
+In 2011, at the age of 72, he regained his position in parliament and was assigned new cabinet responsibilities.
 In the next year, Ali was once again promoted to the rank of general in the Uganda People's Defence Force.
 In 2016, following his re-election to parliament, he was again appointed First Deputy Prime Minister and Deputy Leader of Government Business in Parliament.
-After the 2021 Ugandan general election, Museveni reorganized his cabinet, with Ali being appointed as Second Deputy Prime Minister and the parliament's Deputy Leader of Government Business.
+After the 2021 Ugandan general election, Museveni reorganized his cabinet, with Ali being appointed Second Deputy Prime Minister and the parliament's Deputy Leader of Government Business.
+In the 2026 Ugandan general election he was elected in the Adjumani West constituency and sworn in on 13 May 2026.
+He was appointed to the parliament's Committee on ICT and National Guidance and the Committee on Subsidiary Legislation.
+On 26 May 2026, Ali was replaced as second deputy prime minister by Crispus Kiyonga, while his son Siraj Musa Ali was named as minister of works and transport by Museveni.

+Death

+Ali died at Nakasero Hospital in Kampala, on 18 July 2026, at the age of 87.
+President Yoweri Museveni expressed deep sorrow, describing him as a long-serving soldier and political leader.

+On 22 July, he was buried at his ancestral home at Atabu Parish in the Pakele Division of Adjumani District in the West Nile sub-region of Uganda, following funeral rites and a public gathering at Paridi Stadium.